Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2012-05-28-web-based-task-adapter-2-0-0-is-here-finally.md

 <p>Please visit our brand-new website: <a href="http://www.taskadapter.com/">http://www.taskadapter.com</a> to read more about the new version.</p></p>
 <p>Changes in the licensing model:</p></p>
 <ul>
-<li>The new version uses a new license format, so old licenses from the desktop version won't work. </li>
+* The new version uses a new license format, so old licenses from the desktop version won't work.

 </ul></p>
 <ul>
-<li>License price depends on amount of users.
+* License price depends on amount of users.
 One User is a person or an automated software script/program accessing or using Task Adapter in any way.
-See details in the <a href="http://www.taskadapter.com/license-agreement">Task Adapter license agreement</a>.</li>
+See details in the <a href="http://www.taskadapter.com/license-agreement">Task Adapter license agreement</a>.

 </ul></p>
 <ul>
-<li>New licenses have expiration dates and the software won't work after that date.
+* New licenses have expiration dates and the software won't work after that date.
 If you purchased the    desktop-version of  Task Adapter, you can still use it forever as we promised.
 The new licensing scheme does not affect the old product.
 Although we believe the web-based 2.0.0 gives many advantages and it is worth switching to.
-The price per year is nothing compared to amount of money and time you'd spend developing, maintaining and improving the same kind of system internally.</li>
+The price per year is nothing compared to amount of money and time you'd spend developing, maintaining and improving the same kind of system internally.

 </ul></p>
 <div>Please, let us know what you think about the new Task Adapter release!</div></p>